adeola2310/waether-app/README.md

 ## **Proposed Improvement**
 * More unit tests can be added
 * Mobile device view can also be improved more for users
+* Once another card is clicked the active border on the border should go off